Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • Service Providers as described above

-• Noting that all information supplied to the above parties is done so for a specific, explicitly defined, and lawful purpose related to a function or activity of CPS.
-CPS seeks to ensure that Personal Information is only shared with Business Partners and Service Providers to the extent necessary for the functions that they perform for the Company.
+All information provided to the parties mentioned above is shared for a specific, clearly defined, and lawful purpose related to a function or activity of CPS.
+CPS is committed to ensuring that Personal Information is shared with Business Partners and Service Providers only to the extent necessary for the functions they perform on behalf of the Company.

 Planned transborder flows of personal information

-In certain circumstances, there may be transborder flows of Personal Information.
-The most likely such circumstance is the storage of Personal Information on service provider servers that may be based outside of the Republic (e.g., cloud-based storage of information).
-In such cases, CPS requires the service providers to ensure that suitable security measures are in place and that the storage of such information accords with both South African data protection laws as well as any foreign laws which may apply.
-In all cases, CPS seeks to comply with the POPIA requirements relating to transborder data flows.
+In certain situations, there may be transborder flows of Personal Information.
+The most common scenario involves storing Personal Information on service provider servers that may be located outside of South Africa, such as in cloud-based storage systems.
+In these cases, CPS requires service providers to implement appropriate security measures and ensure that the storage of this information complies with both South African data protection laws and any applicable foreign laws.
+CPS is committed to adhering to the POPIA requirements related to transborder data flows in all instances.

 Security measures to protect personal information